 - Services & Honors

-Ms. Keidser serves as legal counsel for several not-for-profit organizations and served as a Harbor Commissioner for the City of Redondo Beach.
+Ms. Keidser serves as legal counsel for several not-for-profit organizations and served as a Harbor Commissioner for the City of Redondo Beach for two terms.

 - Selected Engagements & Publications

-Ms. Keidser has lectured in the areas of asset protection, estate planning, debt collection and enforcement of judgments.
+Ms. Keidser has lectured in the areas of debt collection and enforcement of judgments.

 Bankruptcy case published: Marika Tolz, Chapter 7 Trustee, Plaintiff v.
 Robert M. Prestwood, United States Bankruptcy Court, Southern District of Florida, Case No. 322 B.R.
 463 (2005).
 Ms. Keidser tried and successfully argued the issue of the homestead exemption when the debtor lived bi-coastal and worked mostly remotely for a California company while residing in Florida.
 The Court’s opinion coined the phrase “Home is where the modem is” recognizing that telecommuting is becoming a routine manner of working.